A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 These side effects should improve over time, although some can occasionally persist.

-If sertraline fails to improve your symptoms, you may be prescribed an alternative SSRI or a similar type of medication known as serotonin-norepinephrine reuptake inhibitors (SNRIs).
+If sertraline fails to improve your symptoms, you may be prescribed an alternative SSRI or a similar type of medicine known as serotonin-norepinephrine reuptake inhibitors (SNRIs).

 The length of time you'll have to take an SSRI or SNRI for will vary depending on your response to treatment.
 Some people may have to take SSRIs for 6 to 12 months or more.

-If you're unable to take SSRIs or SNRIs for medical reasons or you experience troublesome side effects, another medication called pregabalin may be recommended.
+If you're unable to take SSRIs or SNRIs for medical reasons or you experience troublesome side effects, another medicine called pregabalin may be recommended.
 Dizziness and drowsiness are common side effects of pregabalin.

 Read more about pregabalin